 I am a Research Fellow in ecology at the Australian National University, with a strong focus on software development and open science.
 I study how scientific information can be used to understand and mitigate human impacts on the environment, research for which I was awarded the ESA/Wiley Next Generation Ecologist Award in 2017.

-I have a particular interest in ways to conserve biodiversity, and to make science more accessible outside of academia, using methods from two research fields:

-Evidence synthesis (ES) is the process of summarizing scientific information so that it can be used to solve real problems.
-Unfortunately, there is now so much science being published - an estimated 2 million new articles a year - that summarizing it is a serious challenge.
+I have a particular interest in ways to conserve biodiversity, and to make science more accessible outside of academia.
+Evidence synthesis (ES) is the process of summarizing scientific information so that it can be used to solve real problems, but so much science is now being published - an estimated 2 million new articles a year - that summarizing it is a serious challenge.
 To help deal with this problem, I co-founded Evidence Synthesis Hackathon to develop new software tools for this important field.

 I use data from field studies of plants, birds and frogs to study how biodiversity is affected by disturbances such as fire, or by changes in habitat quality or availability.
 My PhD investigated the effects of fire on frogs in Booderee National Park (NSW, Australia).

 I have collaborated on a number of paper that have sought ways to improve biodiversity monitoring and assessment, with the aim of making better recommendations for conservation and land management.